Ziqi-Li/geoshapley/README.md

 ### Example:

-Currently, coordinates need to be put as the last two columns of your DataFrame (`X_geo`).
+GeoShapley can explain any model that takes data + coordiantes as the input.
+Currently, coordinates need to be put as the last two columns of your `pandas.DataFrame`(`X_geo`).

 Below shows an example on how to explain a trained NN model.

 ```python
 from geoshapley import GeoShapleyExplainer